CGNS/cgns.github.io/CGNS-ReST-site/source/governance/support.rst

 Documentation editing
 ^^^^^^^^^^^^^^^^^^^^^^

-Documenation conventions for these CGNS web pages are as follows:
+Documentation conventions for these CGNS web pages are as follows:

 .. code-block:: rst